 - Gel coats

-Woodworking Acetone Replacement Products
+Woodworking Acetone Alternative Products

-Eco paint removal products typically lasts 7-10 times longer than most solvents due to their slow evaporation rate and reusability.
+Eco-friendly paint removal products typically last 7-10 times longer than most solvents due to their slow evaporation rate and reusability.
 Solvent users lose 30-35% of their solvents in the workplace due to evaporative losses from closed and open tanks.
 Acetone replacement products such as AcraStrip have slower evaporation rates, which provides for only negligible losses.
 In addition, many solvents lose their ability to clean for a long period due to their load capacity.
 Since AcraStrip 600 CRR can separate waste from reusable cleaner this acetone alternative has a longer half-life compared to traditional solvents, allowing for an overall increase in cost savings.